-The lack of difference in amount of laughing and smiling between the pair and group conditions was unexpected and interesting.
-(Mehu & Dunbar, 2008)Mehu & Dunbar (2008) carried out naturalistic observations in public areas of people interacting in small groups in which group size, composition, in terms of sex and age of individuals, and social context of interactions were taken into account.
-Their results revealed group size to have the largest overall effect on the amount laughter and smiling, with rates increasing as a function of group size.
-Whereas group size had no influence in our experiment and the lack of difference between the pair and group conditions goes against a pure social contagion explanation.
-If children laughed and smiled increase in response to the smiles and laughs of others we would expect higher scores in the group condition.
+The lack of difference in the amount of laughing and smiling between the pair and group conditions was unexpected.
+Mehu and Dunbar (2008) out naturalistic observations in public areas of people interacting in small groups in which group size, composition, in terms of sex and age of individuals, and social context of interactions were taken into account.
+Their results revealed group size to have the largest overall effect on the amount of laughter and smiling, with rates increasing as a function of group size.
+Group size had no influence in the current experiment, and the lack of difference between the pair and group conditions goes against a pure social contagion explanation.
+If children’s laughter and smiles increased in response to the smiles and laughs of others, higher scores would be expected in the group condition.
 This is at odds with the contagious properties of laughter in preschool children reported by Brackett (1933) and Sherman (1975), as well as with the experimental research using laugh boxes by Provine (1992) which found that laughter itself elicited laughter.
+One difference between this study and previous work is the relatively passive and non-social nature of the task.
+Children were watching a video rather than interacting with each other.